Biden is talking about green energy and jobs in Pennsylvania again. Will his message break through?

 “But I don’t think that’s what infrastructure speeches are about, ever,” Nolan added.
 “I think it’s about the local impact.”

-Indeed, allies contend Biden should stay on political message as he seeks reelection, stressing steady governing even in a time of crisis and focusing on how the government is improving middle-class lives as he heads into a potential rematch with Donald Trump, who has a commanding lead in the 2024 Republican presidential primary.
+Indeed, allies contend Biden should stay on political message as he seeks reelection, stressing steady leadership approaches even in a time of crisis, and highlighting how the government is improving middle-class lives as he heads into a potential rematch with Donald Trump, who has a commanding lead in the 2024 Republican presidential primary.

 The Philadelphia speech is part of what his administration is calling the third installment of Biden’s Investing in America Tour, which will see the president, Vice President Kamala Harris and key Cabinet members travel the country to promote economic policies.
 Biden heads to Colorado on Monday.